-{ {\textbf{Abstract}}\\}
+\section{Abstract}

-We extend the standard framework of abstract algebraic logic to the setting of logics which are not closed under uniform substitution.
-We introduce the notion of weak logics as consequence relations closed under limited forms of substitutions and we give a modified definition of algebraizability that preserves the uniqueness of the equivalent algebraic semantics of algebraizable logics.
-We provide several results for this novel framework, in particular a connection between the algebraizability of a weak logic and the standard algebraizability of its schematic fragment.
-We apply this framework to the context of logics defined over team semantics and we show that the classical version of inquisitive and dependence logic is algebraizable, while their intuitionistic versions are not.
+We extend the framework of abstract algebraic logic to weak logics, namely logical systems that are not necessarily closed under uniform substitution.
+We interpret weak logics by algebras expanded with an additional predicate, and we introduce a loose and strict version of algebraizability for weak logics.
+We study this framework by investigating the connection between the algebraizability of a weak logic and the algebraizability of its schematic fragment, and we then prove a version of Blok and Pigozzi's Isomorphism Theorem in our setting.
+We apply this framework to logics in team semantics and show that the classical versions of inquisitive and dependence logic are strictly algebraizable, while their intuitionistic versions are only loosely so.